madadmin-ws/madagency/slack-migration.md

 ---
-title: Slack Migration
-author: .mad Agency
-date: 2018-01-01
-category: slack-migration
-layout: post
+description: 'Phase 1: Internal Brand Communication Migration'
 ---

+# Slack Migration

 We will be enforcing a Slack migration for the Digital, Web, TikTok, and Creative departments.
 This will be carried out in four phases.
 Full migration is expected to be completed by June 30, 2024 where in Plutio integration of slack is also expected to be completed.